rajveerjat/rajveerjat.github.io/_pages/about.md

 <i class="fas fa-star flashing"></i> [Dec 2025] Paper accepted for presentation at the European Winter Meeting of the Econometrics Society 2025.

-<i class="fas fa-star flashing"></i> [Oct 2025] Started serving as a member of the organizing committee of [Annual Conference on Economic Growth and Development](https://www.isid.ac.in/~acegd/acegd2025/committees.html) to judge/referee papers in econometric methodology.
+<i class="fas fa-star flashing"></i> [Oct 2025] Started serving as a member of the Program Committee of [Annual Conference on Economic Growth and Development](https://www.isid.ac.in/~acegd/acegd2025/committees.html) to judge/referee papers in econometric methodology.

 <i class="fas fa-star flashing"></i> [Oct 2025] Presented paper at the 35th Annual Midwest Econometrics Group Conference, UIUC, IL, USA.